yt-project/yt/doc/source/visualizing/volume_rendering.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 These transfer functions are the standard way to apply colors to specific values in the field being rendered.
-For instance, applying isocontours at specific densities.
-They have several different mechanisms that can be used.
+One can add discrete features to the transfer function, which will render isocontours in the field data and works well for visualizing nested structures in a simulation.
+Alternatively, one can add continuous features to the transfer function, which tends to produce better results for more general datasets.
-The easiest mechanism is to use :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.add_layers`, which will add evenly spaced isocontours between the bounds of the transfer function.
-However, you can also use :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.sample_colormap`, which will sample a colormap at a given value.
-Additionally, you can directly call :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.add_gaussian`, which will allow you to specify the colors directly.

-An alternate method for modifying the colormap is :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.map_to_colormap`, where you can map a segment of the transfer function space to an entire colormap at a single alpha value.
-This is sometimes useful for very opaque renderings.
+In order to modify a :class:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction` use :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.add_layers`, which will add evenly spaced isocontours along the transfer function; use :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.sample_colormap`, which will sample a colormap at a given value; use :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.add_gaussian`, which will allow you to specify the colors directly on the transfer function, and use :meth:`~yt.visualization.volume_rendering.transfer_functions.ColorTransferFunction.map_to_colormap`, where you can map a segment of the transfer function space to an entire colormap at a single alpha value.

-See :ref:`cookbook-simple_volume_rendering` for an example usage.
+See :ref:`cookbook-custom-transfer-function` for an example usage.

 Projection Transfer Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is designed to allow you to very easily project off-axis through a region.
+This is designed to allow you to generate projections like what you obtain from the standard :ref:`projection-plots`, and it forms the basis of :ref:`off-axis-projections`.
 See :ref:`cookbook-offaxis_projection` for a simple example.
 Note that the integration here is scaled to a width of 1.0; this means that if you want to apply a colorbar, you will have to multiply by the integration width (specified when you initialize the volume renderer) in whatever units are appropriate.

 Planck Transfer Function
 ^^^^^^^^^^^^^^^^^^^^^^^^